The Bookstore: Plot

 Kramer and Newman plan to run a rickshaw service.
 They interview potential rickshaw pullers; however, one of the candidates steals the rickshaw.
 Newman and Kramer track it down.
-Kramer loses the counting-out game to determine who will have to pull it back.
-When Kramer gets tired pulling Newman in the rickshaw up a hill and sets it down, the rickshaw runs backwards over Zach.
+Kramer loses the counting-out game to determine who will pull it back.
+When Kramer gets tired of pulling Newman in the rickshaw up a hill and sets it down to take a break, the rickshaw runs backward over Zach.

 Production

 The episode's Jerry story was inspired by a news item the episode's writer, Spike Feresten, saw on TV, about the rampant shoplifting being committed by the elderly.

 The table read for the episode was held on February 14, 1998.
 The opening montage of Kramer in Jerry's apartment was filmed February 16, followed by a live audience taping on February 18, during which most of the scenes were filmed.
 At the last minute, the Kramer story for the episode was dumped.
 In the original story, Kramer finds an overworked cabbie named Mohabbit (played by Ted Davis) sleeping at the wheel.
 Kramer offers to take over his shift for a few hours each day, but his incompetence as a driver leads to the taxicab being towed.
 Mohabbit and Kramer then use Kramer's car as a taxicab.
 This story was replaced by the rickshaw story with Newman, which was filmed on March 1.
 To get the sequence with the runaway rickshaw, which was filmed on location in Los Angeles, the rickshaw was hitched to a truck which pulled Newman actor Wayne Knight along, and the truck was erased from the shots in post-production.